 708.2.1 Responsibility for Maintenance

-Council shall own and maintain the service pipe and fittings up to the point of supply.

-The customer shall own and maintain the supply pipe beyond the point of supply.
+The customer shall own, maintain and repair the supply pipe and any associated fittings on the customer's side of the point of supply, irrespective of property boundaries.

 708.2.2 Single Ownership

-For individual customers the point of supply shall be located as shown in Figures 1, 2 or 3 or as close as possible where fences, walls, or other permanent structures make it difficult to locate it at the required position.
+For individual customers the point of supply shall be located as shown in Figures 1, 2 or 3 (or as close as possible to these locations where fences, walls, or other permanent structures make it difficult to locate it at the required position).
 Other positions shall require specific approval.

 For each individual customer there shall be only one point of supply, unless otherwise approved.

-The typical layout at a point of supply is shown in Figures 4 and 5.
+The typical layout of pipe fittings at a point of supply is shown in Figures 4 and 5.

-The supply pipe shall be wholly contained within the premises and not be on any other premises.
+The supply pipe shall be wholly contained within the premises.

 No connections shall be made beyond the point of supply to supply other premises.

 Council gives no guarantee of the serviceability of the valve located on the service pipe.
 Where there is no customer stopcock, or where maintenance is required between the service valve and the customer stopcock, the customer may use the service valve to isolate the supply.
-However Council reserves the right to charge for maintenance of this valve if damaged by such customer use.
+However Council may charge for maintenance or repair of this valve if damaged by such customer use.

 Figure 1 - Point of Supply Location - Individual Customers